 Stanley Walk, Town Centre, Bracknell, Berkshire

-The church is a good example of church-building ideas around 1960 and was influenced by the architect’s visit to Scandinavia in 1956.
+A good example of church-building ideas around 1960, influenced by the architect’s visit to Scandinavia in 1956.
 The plan is conventional in terms of having a nave and aisles but the language is entirely modern and typical of its time.
 The triangular shape of the core of the building was chosen, the architect explained, ‘To achieve dignity of height, and at the same time to avoid enormous volumes to heat during the winter months’.

 The seven-bay interior is light, spacious and dominated by the triangular shape of the building.
 The raked members of the concrete frame are exposed to form an arcade and above the roof is boarded with Columbian pine.
 Lighting comes mainly from a continuous clerestory immediately above the roofs to the aisles.
 The floor is of terrazzo: this is elaborated in the chancel with dark lozenge patterns.
 The east wall is formed of thin strips of Carrara marble, roughly cut to achieve a textured effect.
 The hall attached on the north side is plain and functional.